rwebaz/Liquid-Lessons-Project/docs/pages/The-Flammarion.md

 ---
 title: The Flammarion
 layout: default
+excerpt: The Flammarion is an ancient portrait of a medieval man poking his head into the ether ...
 navigation_weight: 9
+categories: svg
 ---
 # The Flammarion

-The Flammarion is an ancient portrait of a medieval man poking his head into the ether.
+{{ page.excerpt }}

+{% comment %}Flammarion Page Template md Dtd 02-04-18{% endcomment %}

-{% include toc-flammarion.md %}
+{% include toc.md %}

 {% include flammarion-svg.md %}